sabina-yaml/textbooks/content/euclidean-geometry/content.md

     figure: img(src="images/divider-1.svg" width=760 height=42)

-Euclid’ axioms basically tell us _what’s possible_ in his version of geometry.
+Euclid’s axioms basically tell us _what’s possible_ in his version of geometry.
 It turns out that we just need two very simple tools to be able to sketch this on paper: